Hot Tubs Report Woman-in-Spa

 So this article answered the question of how often does hot tub need chlorine and hopefully you will never have issues caused by a high concentration of chlorine.
 As long as you stay away from the hot tub until the chlorine levels take a dive, you should be fine.

-How To Get Chlorine Levels Down In Hot Tub
+How to Get Chlorine Levels Down in Hot Tub?

 Let the Hot Tub Reduce Chlorine Levels on its Own